dexter808/playing-queue/read.md

 ## Setup
 Enter the following inputs:
 1. Name of the game
-2. Date
-3. Number of players per match
+2. Number of players per match

 ## Usage